Translate

 Making crazy starfish patterns in the sky.

-This last photograph resembles midday not half past midnight, the power of the light, awesome!
+This last photograph resembles midday, not half past midnight; the power of the light is fantastic!

 No comments: